-- 1. Identify diverse fibres in order to determine the correct process for dyeing and spinning. - 2.
+- 1. Identify diverse fibres in order to determine their properties and the correct process for preparation, spinning, and dyeing. - 2.
 Proficiently make hand-spun designer yarn by developing technical skill and thoughtfully selecting and blending fibres. - 3.
 Apply colour theory and design principles as they pertain to the hand production of dyed and spun yarns. - 4.
 Engage in critical discourse about fibre properties, yarn structure, sustainability, and the impact these factors have on material choices - 5.
 Build a personal resource of yarns, samples, notes, and class hand-outs that is well-organized.